nus-cs2103-AY2223S1/tp/docs/team/rui-han-crh.md

 * Changed the product icon to the current version (ledger with pen) using GIMP
 * Managed the usage of fonts (Bender and MinionPro)
 * Maintaining the issue tracker, marked duplicate bugs after the PE-D, separated true bugs from feature flaws, and trimmed the bug count to related to unique issues only.
-* Released version v1.3.1 for PE-D
-* Fixed 16 bugs after PE-D
+* Released version v1.3.1 for PE-D and fixed 16 bugs after PE-D

 ### Review/mentoring contributions: